Protect poultry from the cold

 Between May and September, farmers often encounter various health issues in their flocks.

+The transition from the warm summer months to the cold winter months has posed challenges for many poultry farmers in Namibia.
 Between May and September, farmers often encounter various health issues in their flocks.
 To reduce the risk of poultry deaths, farmers need to be aware of the following aspects.

 The change in weather conditions has a direct impact on the welfare of poultry, making them susceptible to diseases.
 This usually leads to massive mortality losses.
 Winter typically exposes chickens and other poultry birds to wind and cold stresses, which can affect their respiratory systems.
 Farmers are advised to use winter covers to close the windows of poultry coops to minimise the amount of cold wind entering the house or reaching the birds.